pragma-/pbot/doc/VirtualMachine.md

     guest$ dnf install libubsan libasan gdb gcc clang

 #### Start PBot VM Guest
 We're ready to start the PBot VM Guest.
-On the guest, execute the command:
+On the guest, as `root`, execute the command:

     guest$ start-guest